SEG4910CapstoneProject/crh-developer-environment/README.md

 - crh-enrichment-api
 - crh-rest-api

-### To run the project, start the tasks in this order: (by just using the play button in docker desktop)
+### To run the project, start the tasks in this order:

-1. crh-database (both databases, postgres and mongo)
+1. crh-database (both databases, postgres and mongo) (by just using the play button in docker desktop)
-2. crh-open-cti-integration
+2. crh-open-cti-integration (using the method below)

+To run the crh-open-cti-integration service, in the command line, once inside the crh-open-cti-integration repo, run: **docker compose up -d**

 When your cpu consumption returned to an acceptable state, then carry on:

 3. crh-rss-feed-source
 When the logs stop showing for the rss service, stop the service from docker desktop and also stop the open-cti service.